olidacombe/shakesemon/README.md

   - __Solution__: filter, de-duplicate and concatenate the english descriptions.
 + Better Error Handling - be more informative to the api consumers.
   - Translate upstream errors better (i.e. inspect the [funtranslations](https://funtranslations.com/shakespeare) more than simply trying to de-serialize `response.contents.translated` and returning "something failed in translation").
-    + Return an explicit rate-limit error on `HTTP 429` from an upstream API.
+  - Currently only rate-limit errors from [funtranslations](https://funtranslations.com/shakespeare) propagate to meaningful error responses
 + Better Logging - some descriptive console logging at the very least.
 + Include more environment variable configuration overrides for:
     - Api keys for use with upstream endpoints (e.g. `X-Funtranslations-Api-Secret`)